JS-RML/ddh_hardware/README.md

 # Direct-Drive Hand

 In this project, we have implemented a two-fingered 4-DoF direct-drive hand, inspired by the work ["Direct Drive Hands: Force-Motion Transparency in Gripper Design"](http://www.roboticsproceedings.org/rss15/p53.pdf).
-It is a two-finger 4-DoF gripper with programmable active compliance.
-This document provides instructions for its procurement, assembly, configuration and customization.

 ![ddh](images/ddh.gif)